speedment/speedment-doc/pages/datastore.md

       EntityStore<Film> store = holder.getEntityStore(filmManager.getTableIdentifier());
 ```

+#### A simple one-step aggregation

+In the first example we will compute the average length and sum of replacement cost of
+all films in the database, grouped on rating and release year.
+To capture the data to
-Then we define an aggregator object that will model
+be aggregated for each unique aggregate key we define an aggregator object.
-the intermediate state of aggregation.
 It has

 * a constructor that takes a reference to an entity in an entity store
-as parameter,
+as parameter
-* and data fields used to accumulate the aggregation results per key value.
+* and data fields used to accumulate the aggregation results per key.

 The `@Data` annotation of [Project Lombok](https://projectlombok.org/)
 generates getter for all fields, setter